 There is vacant land on Lower Clifton Terrace, Upper Clifton Terrace and within the Kelvin Grove Urban Village.
-At present, only the vacant land within the Kelvin Grove Urban Village has any significant development applications pending, which are for mixed use multi storey developments up to 13 storeys in height.
+At present, only the vacant land within the Kelvin Grove Urban Village has any impending development applications, which are for mixed use multi storey developments up13 storeys in height.
 No development is currently proposed for the vacant land in Lower Clifton Terrace or Upper Clifton Terrace.
-For more information on the land uses in the eastern section of study corridor refer to Figure 11-8.
+For more information on the land uses in the eastern section of study corridor refer to Figure 5-3.